BIATeam/BIADocs/docs/30-DeveloperGuide/10-Start/30-GitBranchingBestPractice.md

   - Type F1 + GitFlow: HotFit: start
     - Enter an explicit name for the HotFit
   - Push small commits (~daily) on the created hotfix Branch.
+  - Ensure you have change the version name in de constant.cs (DotNet) and environment.json (Angular) files.
   - Type F1 + GitFlow: HotFit: finish

 ## Visualize the branches: